LibraryCarpentry/lc-shell/episodes/01-intro-shell.md

 ## Basics

-As well as navigating directories, we can interact with files on the command line: we can read them, open them, run them, and even edit them, often without ever having to leave the shell.
-Sometimes it is easier to do this using a Graphical User Interface, such as Word or the normal explorer, but the more we work here, the more it is useful, and the more we write scripts, the more we'll need this basic knowledge.
+As well as navigating directories, we can interact with files on the command line: we can read them, open them, run them, and even edit them.
+There's no limit to what we *can* do in the shell, but even experienced shell users still switch to graphical user interfaces (GUIs) for many tasks, such as editing formatted text documents (Word or OpenOffice), browsing the web, editing images, etc. But if we wanted to make the same crop on hundreds of images, say, the pages of a scanned book, then we could automate the cropping using shell commands.

 Here are a few basic ways to interact with files.